sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 The leading standard for functional safety is the IEC 61508.

-The safety of a system usually is evaluated with a figure of merit, named **SIL** (Safety Integrity Level):
+The funtional safety level of a system is evaluated with a figure of merit, known as **SIL** (Safety Integrity Level):

 **SECURITY**: Is the propierty of a system that evaluates its ability to deal with malicious actions or attacks.